 Getting Results For Burlington and Bedford

-While working for Burlington’s economic development, Ken Gordon is best known in Bedford for convincing Mass Department of Transportation to re-locate a planned salt shed from an area near a Bedford neighborhood to its current site in Billerica, and for convincing the Administration to bring down the number of otherwise homeless families at the Bedford Plaza Hotel while ensuring every family assigned there was kept safe and respected.
+While working for the district’s economic development and food security needs, Ken Gordon is best known in Bedford for convincing Mass Department of Transportation to relocate a planned salt shed from an area near a Bedford neighborhood to its current site in Billerica, and previously for convincing the Administration to bring down the number of otherwise homeless families at the Bedford Plaza Hotel while ensuring every family assigned there was kept safe and respected.
+In Burlington, he guided municipal officials in obtaining grants that assisted in reducing the strain on its town water and sewer infrastructure, allowing the town to take steps to join the MWRA and emerge from what seemed to be an annual water ban.
+He led the effort to widen Route 128 at the Middlesex Turnpike exit to create room for an additional marked lane, which eased the traffic stress going into Burlington and reduced traffic on our town roads.

 Getting Results For Massachusetts